Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Open Issues

-How Should the APIs Fail?
+How should the APIs fail?

-There is a bit of disagreement on how the PyInterpreter[Lock|View] APIs should indicate a failure to the caller.
+There is some disagreement over how the PyInterpreter[Guard|View] APIs should indicate a failure to the caller.
 There are two competing ideas:

 1. Return -1 to indicate failure, and 0 to indicate success.
-On success, functions will assign to a PyInterpreter[Lock|View] pointer passed as an argument.
+On success, functions will assign to a PyInterpreter[Guard|View] pointer passed as an argument.

-2. Directly return a PyInterpreter[Lock|View], which a value of 0 being equivalent to NULL, indicating failure.
+2. Directly return a PyInterpreter[Guard|View], with a value of 0 being equivalent to NULL, indicating failure.

 Currently, the PEP spells the latter.